course-details-portlet

 Course content

 How do you undertake an anthropological research project?
-Your master’s project will be based on the project description that you developed in SANT3022.
+After you have completed subjects in theory, method and project design, you have a project description that lays the foundation for where and how you will carry out your master's project.
 Most master’s projects involve ethnographic fieldwork, but it is also possible to conduct other forms of data collection by devising projects based on museum collections, archives, or libraries.

 Data collection should be of a minimum 5 months duration.
-You are free to choose both its theme and site according to your own particular interests, you are also welcome to locate your research locus and focus closer to the ongoing research themes and projects at the department.
+You are free to choose both its theme and site according to your own particular interests.
 By applying practical and concrete methodologies, such as participant observation, informal conversations, and interviews, or archive, collection, or library studies, you will be challenged to collect empirical data on an independent basis that will form the foundation of your master’s thesis.

 Learning outcome